1,000+ Opportunities

 Since 2015, we have worked in partnership with 9to5 Colorado, an organization that championed the Denver Meadows community through their fight for housing security. information@denverfoundation. org EIN: 84-6048381 | 501(c)(3) If you are human, leave this field blank.

-Based on current listing details, eligibility includes: 501(c)(3) organizations, groups of residents in low-income neighborhoods, and collaborative efforts among groups in the seven-county Metro Denver, Colorado, and beyond.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations, groups of residents in low-income neighborhoods, and collaborative efforts among groups in the seven-county Metro Denver, Colorado, and beyond.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 19, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Strengthening Neighborhoods are due October 19, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.